Stanford Associated Religions (SAR)

 PL: Britton Wood, email@example.com, 205-960-3357

 RUF is affiliated with the Presbyterian Church in America (PCA).
-We are a Christian fellowship on campus at Stanford University.
+RUF is a Christian fellowship on campus at Stanford University.
 Members seek to be a place for the convinced and the unconvinced to come and consider the teachings of Jesus and enjoy the community of Christ Followers.

 ReJOYce In Jesus Campus Fellowship (RJCF)